 BY COLOR SCHEME:

-The logo of the Lobos de Arecibo: a white "A" outlined in black, embossed in gold, on a red circle bordered in gold-navy-gold.
+The logo of the Lobos de Arecibo: a white "A" in sans-serif triangular font, outlined and shadowed in black, on a red circle bordered in gold-navy-gold.

 Lobos